cwang/cwang.github.io/content/posts/2022-07-hacking-engineering-hiring.md

 - Get your best engineers involved in the interview process, the earlier the better because hiring is selling and your best salesperson should be on it (see one of the longer-term recommendations below for other topics to get them involved).
 - Set up a referral scheme; doesn’t matter how much the reward level is to start with (see one of the long-term recommendations below for iterating in hiring).
 - Take risks if comfortable.
 The attrition rate will inevitably go up but this opens up a new stream of candidates who are overlooked by other organisations, who in turn make your organisation more neuro-diverse (see one of the long-term recommendations below for diversity).
+- Offer equity of the company if possible, be it shares or options with a vesting schedule.
+I found it particularly attractive towards senior and beyond candidates, especially the company is early-stage, venture-backed meaning that there is more headroom for share price growth.

 ## Long-term recommendations